guigui42/gammuwrapper/README.md

 ```
 ### How it works
 - Built with Go
+- Uses [Gammu](https://wammu.eu/smsd/) in the backend to manage and use the USB Modem
 - Uses a queue to send SMS to avoid making the device busy and unusable
 - Chi webserver to handle API call